Sabrinas Organizing

 Own up to the fear of the unknown.

-We all tend to be fearful of the unknown.
-'What if I need this item in the future' is just one of them.
+We all tend to fear the unknown.
+'What if I need this item in the future?' is just one of them.
 The fear will always be there.
 So, ask yourself, what if I need this item in the future?
-You may have to buy it again.
-Instead of buying it at full price, you could go to a second-hand store or borrow it from someone.
-That isn't too bad, right?
+You may have to rebuy it.

 Have an accountable person.

 Having someone who will stop you from saying 'what if' or 'just in case' when you declutter will save you time and frustration.
-Your process will continue because they will keep you present on the task and not allow you to fall into the 'what if I need this...' excuse.
-Pick someone truthful to you the majority of the time.
+Your process will continue because they will keep you on the task and prevent you from falling into the 'what if I need this...' excuse.

 Remember that we are not perfect.